foundata/guidelines/oci-container-image-guide.md

 - An **attestation** is signed metadata about an image, such as an SBOM or provenance statement.
 - **Release provenance**<a id="release-provenance"></a> is machine-readable evidence of how and where an image was built and which source code and dependencies were used.
 - A **release image** is an image manifest or image index that has passed the required tests and policy gates and has been published by the release process.
-- **ContainerWright** is the foundata command-line tool that implements this guide's automatable rules.
+- **ConClear** is the foundata command-line tool that implements this guide's automatable rules.
 Each release identifies its guide revision and maps its checks to guide sections.
-- **Repository configuration** is the version-controlled `containerwright.toml` file containing project facts and permitted exceptions.
+- **Repository configuration** is the version-controlled `conclear.toml` file containing project facts and permitted exceptions.
 It may narrow built-in rules but cannot relax an unconditional `MUST` or `MUST NOT` or extend a built-in maximum.
 - A **platform qualification** is the per-image, per-platform record (`platform-qualification.json`) of observations, evidence digests and the platform verdict produced by qualification on one build worker.
 - A **release candidate** is the aggregate record (`release-candidate.json`) produced by assembly from one or more accepted platform qualifications.
 It identifies the exact image manifest or image index eligible for publication.
 - A **candidate reference** is a reserved, single-use tag for one publication attempt of an accepted digest.
 Its `-candidate.` suffix follows the release version or source revision so related tags sort together.
 - **Evidence** is the machine-readable, digest-bound output of the release process, including SBOMs, scans, qualifications and verification results.
 Signed registry attestations are the authoritative retained evidence.
 - A **trust root** is the approved set of public signing keys or managed-key identities against which signatures and attestations are verified.
 It is supplied through maintainer-controlled release configuration or protected deployment configuration, not by the repository being verified.
 - An **authorized release environment** is a maintainer-controlled Linux workstation or protected CI job.
-It runs ContainerWright on a reviewed commit and obtains trust configuration and signing authority outside the repository and arbitrary command-line input.
+It runs ConClear on a reviewed commit and obtains trust configuration and signing authority outside the repository and arbitrary command-line input.